 - A list of nearby devices will be displayed.
 Locate the name of your PC in this list and tap on it.

-- You should see notifications on both your Android phone and Windows 10 PC.
+- You should see notifications on both your Android device and Windows 10 PC.
 Tap or click on these toasts to confirm.

 - The connection process should now be complete, and you’ll be able to use the Calls feature.

 If you’re still unable to use Calls, make sure the Your Phone app on your PC is closed, then do the following:

 - Open your device Settings.

 - Tap Connected devices > Connection preferences > Bluetooth.

 - Next to the paired device that you'd like to change, tap Settings.

 - Select Unpair (or 'forget').

 - Select Start > Settings > Devices > Bluetooth & other devices.